imarc/handbook/frontend.markdown

 	</tr>
 </table>

 By default we do not test on Blackberry or Windows Phone devices.
 However, individual projects may require browser support beyond our defaults.
 In these cases the additional support will be specified in the proposal and strategy documents.

 Imarc employees who have access to our wiki can read more about our policies in the [Browser Support](http://wiki.imarc.net/Browser_Support) article.

 ### Internet Explorer styles

 Some older versions of Internet Explorer need dedicated CSS rules in order to achieve proper design and functionality.
 You can target previous versions of Internet Explorer using conditional comments.
 Place these targeted styles in a dedicated CSS file (e.g. lt_ie9.css).
 If your Internet Explorer CSS changes styles are minimal, place them in the project’s main CSS file.

 #### Internet Explorer (IE) notes
 * Conditional comments are deprecated in IE10+
-* Imarc _does not support_ IE Compatability Mode
+* Imarc _does not support_ IE Compatibility Mode

 ## Accessibility